Luukuton/jirin-dictionary/documentation/architecture.md

 ![class diagram](class_diagram.png)

 ### DictEntry
-DictEntry is a class for one word, its reading and its meanings.
+DictEntry is a class for one word, its reading and its definitions.
 The class also has the ability to convert the word to a hex for URLs.

 ### JirinService
 JirinService acts like a bridge between the UI and the main functionality class DictParse.
 It parses search results page (https://dictionary.goo.ne.jp/srch/jn/楽観/m0u) and passes found links (https://dictionary.goo.ne.jp/word/楽観/) to DictParse.